mesosphere/dcos-docs-site/pages/services/nifi/0.2.0-1.5.0/connecting-clients/index.md

 ---

 # Connecting Clients
-One of the benefits of running containerized services is that they can be placed anywhere in the cluster.
+One of the benefits of running containerized services is that they can be placed anywhere on the cluster.
 Since they can be deployed anywhere on the cluster, clients need a way to find the service.
 This is where service discovery comes in.

 ## Discovering Endpoints